TimoPyhalahti/2020_SKH_demo/README.md

     npm start

-By default, the server can be accessed at <localhost:8080>.
+By default, the server can be accessed on port 8080.

 ### Type-checking